openshift/enhancements/enhancements/builds/disable-builder-sa.md

   controller clients.
 The current controller defaults (10 QPS, 100 burst) imply an upper bound of ~40 objects created per second, each one of fairly small size (under 1 KiB).
-At 10k namespaces, this represents at most 40 MiB of storage - small in comparison to the etcd limit of 8GiB.
+At 10k namespaces, this represents at most 40 MiB of storage - small in comparison to the etcd limit of 8 GiB (less than 1%).

 ### Drawbacks